 The implementation of Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017) has brought additional clean air resources and strategies to Valley environmental justice communities that have been and are currently disproportionately burdened by socioeconomic disadvantages and air pollution, despite significant emissions reductions that have already been achieved regionally.
 AB 617 provides mechanisms and resources to adopt expedited schedules for the implementation of advanced control technologies for existing stationary source facilities; increased stringency of reporting requirements for stationary sources; develop and implement community-specific air quality monitoring networks; implement, and track localized emission reduction programs; improve availability of data and other technical information; and invest substantial funding in the community through voluntary incentive funding measures.
-Resources available through this legislation allowed the San Joaquin Valley Air Pollution Control District (District), working in partnership with the Stockton AB 617 CSC, through a comprehensive public outreach and community engagement process, to expand regional programs for community protection and develop a robust plan for reducing local exposure to various forms of air pollution including fine particulate matter and toxic air contaminants in the Stockton AB 617 Community.
+Resources available through this legislation allowed the San Joaquin Valley Air Pollution Control District (District), working in partnership with the Stockton AB 617 Community Steering Committee (CSC), through a comprehensive public outreach and community engagement process, to expand regional programs for community protection and develop a robust plan for reducing local exposure to various forms of air pollution including fine particulate matter and toxic air contaminants in the Stockton AB 617 Community.

 Several requirements of AB 617 will serve to reduce air pollution in disadvantaged communities throughout the San Joaquin Valley.
 AB 617 legislation required districts that are in nonattainment for one or more air pollutants to adopt expedited rule review schedules, by January 2019, for the implementation of Best Available Retrofit Control Technology (BARCT).
 The District Governing Board adopted this schedule at a public hearing held in December 2018, which set the path forward for the District to research and potentially amend applicable rules.
 The expedited BARCT implementation schedule is discussed in more detail later in this document.
-Additionally, AB 617 requires "Stationary Sources" to report their criteria pollutant emissions inventory as well as their air toxics emissions inventory to the State on an annual basis.
+Additionally, AB 617 requires "Stationary Sources" as defined by CARB to report their criteria pollutant emissions inventory as well as their air toxics emissions inventory to the State on an annual basis.
 These emissions inventories will be presented via the Criteria Pollutant and Toxics Emissions Reporting regulation, once fully implemented by California Air Resources Board (CARB).
-Under AB 617, a Stationary Source is defined as a facility meeting any one of the following: